theman-oj10/theman-oj10/README.md

 </div>

-🚀 interning ata sf-based ai startup
+🚀 interning at a sf-based ai startup
 👨‍🔬 researching steering vectors in diffusion transformer (DiT) models
 🎓 studying computer science at the national university of singapore (nus)<br><br>